 What kind of bread crumbs should I use?

 You can use plain, seasoned, or panko bread crumbs whatever you prefer or have on hand.
-I generally use plain bread crumbs and season them myself when I want to add a little flavor to the breadcrumbs.
+I generally use plain bread crumbs and season them myself, rather than buying bread crumbs with Italian seasoning, that way I get to control what goes into the bread crumbs.

-If you want to season plain bread crumbs, I use fresh chopped parsley, grated Romano cheese.
-If I want to add a little more flavor I add black pepper, onion powder and garlic powder.
+*If you want to season plain bread crumbs, I use fresh chopped parsley, grated Romano cheese (or parmesan cheese).
+If I want to add a little more flavor I add black pepper, onion powder and garlic powder (red pepper flakes if you like a little heat).

 After the breading process has been completed, it’s time to pan fry (or deep fry) the eggplant cutlets.